socketsupply/socket/CONTRIBUTING.md

 #### `npm`

-This directory consists of the JavaScrip wrappers for the native code, build scripts, and the packages directories.
+This directory consists of the JavaScrip wrappers for the native code, build scripts and the package directories.
 You can also find the official Socket Runtime Node.js backend in the [`npm/packages/@socketsupply/socket-node`](npm/packages/%40socketsupply/socket-node/) directory.